PatrickRainbolt/InfoSec/MScipher/Ver1/README.md

 So where the Plane number ‘1234’ would become ‘6789’ from the shifted table.
 Then to decode the message you just use the Shifted position to get the Plane number.

 #
+#GNU Lesser General Public License v3.0

+Permissions of this copyleft license are conditioned on making available complete source code of licensed works and modifications under the same license or the GNU GPLv3.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.
+However, a larger work using the licensed work through interfaces provided by the licensed work may be distributed under different terms and without source code for the larger work.

+#
 # MSencode: